8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 In addition to being part of Anthos Service Mesh, Istio is also available as **[Istio on GKE](https://cloud.google.com/istio/docs/istio-on-gke/overview)** (a tool that provides automated installation and upgrade of Istio by running in GKE clusters).

-> Another key component of Anthos is **[Anthos Config Management](https://cloud.google.com/anthos-config-management/docs)** for automation of security and policy at scale.
+> Another key component of Anthos is **[Anthos Config Management](https://cloud.google.com/anthos-config-management/docs)** designed for automation of security and policy at scale.
 It allows to create a common configuration, including custom policies, and sync it across all Kubernetes clusters.
-With Anthos Config Management you get policy as code thanks to using Git, YAML, and JSON.
+With Anthos Config Management you get _policy as code_ thanks to the use of Git, YAML, and JSON.
 >
 > In addition, Anthos uses the **[Operations Suite](https://cloud.google.com/stackdriver/docs)** (formerly, **Stackdriver**), which provides an overview of logs and telemetries sent by Istio and allows you see logs across all services.
-It also provides application debugging and incident management.
+It also allows application debugging and incident management.

 ## Kubernetes and Anthos GKE